dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ## Component Attributes

-After selecting a component, you can find the component’s attributes in the right hand Properties panel.
+After selecting a component, you can find the component's attributes in the right hand Properties panel.

 ![](images/064_Schematic_ComponentAttributes.png)